"Travel with The White House Chefs"? - to Italy

-- 12 oz Italian Cheese (SIX different cheeses) (1 bag)
+- 12 oz Italian Cheese (SIX different kinds of cheese) (1 bag)

 - 1 Jar of Tomato Sauce or make my Five-Hour Gravy (red sauce) here

-- 1 whole Fresh tomato sliced or any kind of toppings that you enjoy
+- 1 whole Fresh tomato sliced or any toppings that you enjoy

 Bake for 15-25 minutes, depending on how soft or crisp you like it.

 Travel to Naples and the Amalfi Coast, as well as other locations of Venice, Sicily, Milan, Parma and Rome, designed by Italian-Americans with Italian roots!
-Join The Presidential Culinary Museum® and Presidential Service Center™ a DBA of The Inn of the Patriots™, LLC and discover Italy and real Italian food without the fake items mass marketed to the public today.
+Join The Presidential Culinary Museum® and Presidential Service Center™ a DBA of The Inn of the Patriots™, LLC and discover Italy and real Italian food without the mass of the fake items marketed to the public today.
 Experience the truth of mouth-watering cuisine, homemade pizza doughs, making our own Limoncello in a class (with the world known lemons of this region), exacting regional cheeses, local San Marzano (the most well-known and written about tomato of the area) tomatoes and cry with a glass of vino or Prosecco because it is so good.
 This will be an emotional, social journey of a lifetime.
-At night, LUXURIATE in a world class villa by the cliffs of the Mediterranean sea near Naples.
-Lets make buffaletta mozzarella by hand, homemade pizzas, paint at night with a glass of wine and send home your masterpiece as well as visit the wineries and toast together...
+At night, LUXURIATE in a world-class villa by the cliffs of the Mediterranean sea near Naples.
+Let's make buffaletta mozzarella by hand, homemade pizzas, paint at night with a glass of wine and send home your masterpiece as well as visit the wineries and toast together...
 Enjoy Mount Vesuvius and Pompeii, the gorgeous Amalfi Coast, Sorrento - the land of sirens which enchanted Homer, Naples (Napoli) or the Isle of Capri by hydrofoil to mention just a few.
-In this class you will also learn about the Mongiello Law in the European Union being a criminal offense, Product of Italy, Senator Columba Mongiello and more.
+In this class, you will also learn about the Mongiello Law in the European Union is a criminal offense, Product of Italy, Senator Colomba Mongiello and more.